 United Kingdom of Great Britain and Northern Ireland

 The flow fields in and around most hydraulic structures are complex, three-dimensional, highly turbulent and can cause phase changes resulting in air entrainment or sediment transport.
-To provide important design advancements, research of hydraulic structures engineering must therefore be addressed from a multitude of perspectives.
+To provide important design advancements, research of hydraulic structures engineering must therefore be addressed from various perspectives.

-The research activities of the hydraulic structures committee are guided by the sustainability of hydraulic structures engineering in the 21st century addressing important research questions in an era of rapid technological development, urgency in reducing the carbon footprint and maintaining a secure water infrastructure for humanity.
+The multidisciplinary research activities of the Hydraulic Structures Committee are guided by the sustainability of hydraulic structures engineering in the 21st century addressing important research questions in an era of rapid technological development, urgency in reducing the carbon footprint and maintaining a secure water infrastructure for humanity.
 In particular the Committee actively pursues research in the following areas:

 Providing fundamental solutions for complex three-dimensional flow processes associated with hydraulic structures including multiphase flows and process-based approaches for turbulent flows.